-To be included in the survey, graduate students must have been enrolled for credit in any research-oriented SEH master's or doctorate program in fall 2011.
-Candidates for MD, DO, DVM, or DDS degrees; interns; and residents were counted if they were concurrently working on a doctorate as part of a joint medical/PhD program or working on another SEH master's or doctoral degree.
+To be included in the survey, graduate students must have been enrolled for credit in a research-oriented SEH master’s or doctorate program in fall 2012.
+Candidates for MD, DO, DVM, or DDS degrees; interns; and residents were counted if they were concurrently working on a doctorate as part of a joint medical and PhD program or working on another SEH master’s or doctoral degree.

 Each institution reports full-time and part-time students according to its own policies and definitions.

-Postdocs are defined as (1) holding a recent doctorate or equivalent (e.g., an ScD or DEng), first-professional degrees in a medical or related field, or a foreign equivalent to a U.S. doctoral degree; and (2) having a limited-term appointment primarily for training in research or scholarship under the supervision of a senior scholar in a unit affiliated with a GSS institution.
+This survey defines postdocs as (1) holding a recent doctorate, such as a PhD or equivalent (e.g., an ScD or DEng), or a first-professional degrees in a medical or related field, or a foreign degree equivalent to a U.S. doctoral degree generally awarded within the last 5–7 years; and (2) having a limited-term appointment primarily for training in research or scholarship under the supervision of a senior scholar in a unit affiliated with a GSS institution.

-Doctorate-holding nonfaculty researchers are defined as individuals involved principally in research activities who are not postdocs or members of the faculty.
+This survey defines doctorate-holding nonfaculty researchers as individuals involved principally in research activities who are not postdocs or members of the faculty.

 The term school refers to a graduate school, medical school, dental school, nursing school, or school of public health; an affiliated research center; a branch campus; or any other organizational component within an academic institution that grants an SEH degree, appoints postdocs, or employs doctorate-holding nonfaculty researchers.

 Institutions are classified as doctorate-granting institutions if at least one GSS-eligible unit confers doctoral degrees.